Depression

 • Patients who have a past medical history of MDD are at higher risk of relapsing from bereavement

-• If bereavement is severe enough (suicidality etc.) can give SSRIs
+• If bereavement is severe enough (suicidality, etc.) SSRIs can be given

 Grief vs depression